carmine560/trading-peripheral/README.md

 The `-d` option encrypts a snapshot of the Hyper SBI 2 application data using GnuPG.
-By default, it uses the default key of GnuPG, but you can also specify a fingerprint as the value of the `fingerprint` option using the `-G` option.
+By default, it uses the default key of GnuPG, but you can also specify a key fingerprint as the value of the `fingerprint` option using the `-G` option.

-These configurations are stored in a `%LOCALAPPDATA%\trading-peripheral\trading_peripheral.ini` configuration file.
+The `%LOCALAPPDATA%\trading-peripheral\trading_peripheral.ini` configuration
+file stores these configurations.

 ### Options ###